15 Mar Dripping With Promise

 Rice & Beans Month donations purchased a drip irrigation system and a 10,000-liter storage tank.
 “This is a semi-arid area,” Benson explains.
 “People can go years without getting a harvest.
 Many kids can go without a meal, or maybe just eat once a day.
 We are so grateful for the drip irrigation, because with very little water we are able to grow crops.
 In fact, here we buy very little.
 Whenever we need a banana, it is there on the farm.
 If we need the papayas, they are there.
 Slowly by slowly we are moving forward, planting more.
 So it will be amazing for the kids!”

 Drop by drop, the children’s home is becoming self-sustaining.
-Nipe Tumaini means “give me hope,” and that is exactly what the home is doing for vulnerable children.
+Nipe Tumaini means “give me hope,” and that is exactly what the home is doing for vulnerable children who are now thriving.
 Benson offers his thanks to those who have donated, saying, “We have seen the results of Rice & Beans Month here, and your sacrifice is not in vain.”

 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 (Galatians 6:9)

 The cycle of tilling, planting, cultivating, and harvesting lasts through many seasons, and ends only to begin again.
 In this passage, Paul makes it a metaphor for our spiritual lives.
 What encouragement does this verse hold for you, as you persevere in spite of weariness?
 In addition to actual crops, what “good” is being harvested at Nipe Tumaini?
 Consider the relationship between “the good” you are sowing and “the good” Benson is sowing.
 What harvest do we all hope for?